-Step 4: On the Default Content screen, add the default content of your push notification (for example, text, emoji, sound, custom parameters), if required.
+Step 4: On the Default Content screen, add the default content of your push notification (for example, text, emoji, media, buttons, alert sound, custom parameters), if required.
 This step is optional — if the API call includes custom parameters, it overwrites the default content.
 Click Next: Campaign Goals to proceed.

 Step 5: On the Campaign Goals screen, specify the campaign goals and then click Save as Draft: Preview & Test.